(This article was provided by Utah's DWR)

 ● Trout and salmon cannot be filleted, and their heads or tails cannot be removed in the field or while transporting the fish from the field to other locations.

-More information about the fishing regulations at Strawberry is available on page 31 of the 2012 Utah Fishing Guidebook.
+More information about the fishing regulations at Strawberry is available in the Utah Fishing Guidebook.
 The free guidebook is available at www.wildlife.utah.gov/guidebooks.

 Also, a Web page at the DWR’s website – www.wildlife.utah.gov/strawberry -- is filled with information about fishing at Strawberry.